pinehappi/DataDelve/ARCHITECTURE.md

 This will sync the directory up with the provided plugin file.
 You can sync directly with the plugin file in your local plugins folder.

+If you run into an issue like `missing directory assets/test` or whatever, add the directory manually then re-run the script.

 # Development Workflow

 This is the workflow I use which you can use if you want: